AmedBrook/Pulp_MILP-Hybrid-Energy-Optimization/mkdocs/docs/Project_overview.md

 ### HEO Model - Genset(s) and Baterie(s)

-This project seeks to utilize a genset optimally by introducing an energy storage in the form of a battery to let the genset run at optimal load over a predefined time horizon.
-The primary example is built around an offshore shipping example, but the general setup extrapolates to any setting where there are one or more energy produces whose fuel efficiency varies with the load.
+The solution introduced in this project aims to utilize a genset optimally by integrating an energy storage in the form of a batteries to let ship genset run at optimal load over a predefined time horizon.
+The primary example is built around an offshore shipping example, but the general framework of the studied solution can be extrapolated to any setting where there are two or more energy sources.

 ![Screenshot](img/hyh_illustration.png)